 Office of Transfer Services Events & Programming: We plan and provide events designed to help transfer students engage and connect to other students, learn about Appalachian resources, and become part of the campus community.
-Mark our events in your calendar and make plans to attend!
+Mark our Fall 2019 events in your calendar and make plans to attend!
+National Transfer Student Week is October 21-26 when we celebrate you!

 Transfer Student Organization (TSO): TSO is open to all transfer students.
 Besides regular club meetings, past events include a trip to Biltmore, heading to a football game together, cornmaze and Halloween party, and hiking trips.
 Meetings are held twice a month.
 Come out and meet other students in a fun low-stress environment.
 Visit their TSO AppSync Page or TSO Facebook Page for more information.